-You could do the same wherever her bed is - just don't give in.
+You could do the same wherever her bed is - but don't give in.
 If you appear, she's won again.

-We found this formula worked with all our previous cats.
+We found this formula worked with all our previous kitties.
 Hope this helps.
 Best of luck.

 My baby does it too!

 My male Maine Coon likes to wake me up at night.
-He meows a lot and when I try to pick him up he likes to yoddle and run away.
+He meows a lot and when I try to pick him up he likes to yodel and run away.

-It's irritating cause we have to put the laundry baskets in front of the door so we can sleep.
+It's irritating because we have to put laundry baskets in front of the door so we can sleep.

-He only does it at night and we had mirrored closet doors at out old apartment but he didn't have this behavior before.
+He only does it at night and we had mirrored closet doors in our old apartment but he didn't have this behavior before.

-My girlfriend and I both play with him a lot at night when we get home from work so he is getting attention.
-Reply:
+My girlfriend and I both play with him a lot at night when we get home from work so he gets attention.

 I know it's not funny and you're tired, but: Can you get that on video for us?
 Just kidding!

-Maine Coons are funny creatures at night.
-They do all sorts of devilish things at a time when we just want quiet!
+Maine Coons are odd creatures at night.
+They do all sorts of devilish things at a time when we need quiet!

 It could be a shadow, beam of light, the shape of something, or even his own reflection.
 Things look different in the dark.

-Now, if he continues to wake you up at night even when his reflection is gone, it could be due to the move.
-Stress manifests itself in strange ways with cats!
+Now, if he continues to wake you up at night even when his reflection is removed, it could be due to the move.
+Stress manifests itself in strange ways with pets!

 All The Best,